Seton Castle: History

-By December 1789 working drawings were completed and the building contract was awarded to the builder Thomas Russell.
+By December 1789 working drawings were completed and the building contract was awarded to Thomas Russell.
 The construction occurred between 12 November 1789 and the summer of 1791.
 John Patterson, Robert Adam's Clerk of Works in Scotland, who later became a competent architect in his own right, reported to Adam in a letter of 26 April 1790 that the old building had been demolished and cleared.

-When Alexander Mackenzie died as a young man in 1796, the Earl of Wemyss acquired the estate and the family owned it for over two centuries.
-For a time, the castle was rented to the Stevenson family of Prestonfield House.
-It was sold in 2003 to Mary McMillan, a property developer, when it was "in a dreadful state".
-After a major restoration, she listed it for sale.

 The property is adjacent to Seton Collegiate Church which is now in the care of Historic Scotland.

-The castle was category A listed as Seton House (GDL00340) in 1987.
+The house was category A listed as Seton House (GDL00340) in 1987.
 It was described as a castellated late-Georgian house, one of the most striking of Robert Adam's late houses in the castle style.
 It was made up of several shaped towers around a curved wall enclosing the courtyard which is entered by a central archway.
 The report in 1987 states, "only the walls of the famous formal gardens of the 16th and 17th century remain [of the original palace]".
 The Listing document describes the building as follows.
 "The main block of the house is joined by thick screen walls to the wings, and an entrance court is enclosed by a further fortified screen wall linking the two wings.
 It has classical interior details, and is accorded high value."

+Owners

-Entrepreneur Stephen Leach bought the property in 2007 and completed additional renovations; after a major restoration, he decided to sell it in 2019.
+When Alexander Mackenzie died as a young man in 1796, the Earl of Wemyss acquired the estate and the family owned it for over two centuries.
+For a time, the castle was rented to the Stevenson family of Prestonfield House.
+It was sold in 2003 to Mary McMillan, a property developer, when it was "in a dreadful state".
+After a major restoration, she listed it for sale.
+Entrepreneur Stephen Leach bought the property in 2007 and completed additional renovations; after a major restoration, he sold it in 2019.
 At that time, the property, on 13.5 acres, was described as a 18196 sqft mansion with seven bedrooms.
 (When the stand-alone cottages are included, the number of bedrooms totaled 13.)
 The mansion was said to retain "many original features including 'Corinthian pillars' and a cantilevered stone staircase in the reception hall".
 In addition to the mansion, the property included working stables and a private tavern.
 The Castle was sold to David Fam, Founder of Dreamr Hotels in 2022.
-It is kept as his private residence and is not a hotel or available for exclusive use hire.
+In 2024, the property was again listed for sale.